Please Hammer Don't Hurt 'Em: Film

 The Please Hammer Don't Hurt 'Em album was accompanied by a direct-to-video film titled Please Hammer Don't Hurt 'Em: The Movie.
-It stars Hammer as a rapper who returns to his old neighborhood and defeats an illegal drug trade dealer who is using kids to traffic his product.
+It stars MC Hammer as a rapper who returns to his old neighborhood and defeats an illegal drug trade dealer who is using kids to traffic his product.
 Hammer plays the additional role of preacher Reverend Pressure.
 The film costarred Juice Sneed, Keyon White, Joe Mack and Davina H'Ollier.

-The movie won Hammer, director Rupert Wainwright and producer John Oetjen a Grammy Award for Best Music Video, Long Form at the 33rd Grammy Awards.
-Besides Hammer, music talent included Ho Frat Hoo!
+The movie won Hammer, director Rupert Wainwright and producer John Oetjen a Grammy for Best Music Video, Long Form at the 33rd Grammy Awards.
+In addition to Hammer, music talent included Ho Frat Hoo!
 (1991 MTV Video Music Awards Best Choreography in a Video winner for "Pray" along with Hammer), Torture, Special Generation and One Cause One Effect.

 Additional releases included The Making of Please Hammer Don't Hurt 'Em, Hammer Time and Here Comes the Hammer.
 All projects were Capitol Records Productions.